su0766/portfolio/readme.md

 ## **License**

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/hiralyshah/chartjs_mongoose_mongoDB/blob/master/LICENSE.md) file for details
+This project is licensed under the MIT License

 ## **Acknowledgements**